BDC Hamburger Icon

 Monitoring employee-owned devices can be a sticky situation.
 However, if you want to track the use of personal devices for work-related reasons, you should incorporate it into a bring-your-own-device (BYOD) policy.

 • Verifying data security: It is essential for companies to secure digital assets like business data and trade secrets.
-Monitoring employee cellphones can show you if or how an employee is inappropriately sharing information.
+Monitoring employee cell phones can show you if or how an employee is inappropriately sharing information.
 Additionally, you can see if they access malicious content like malware, whether intentionally or unintentionally.

 • Monitoring app and data usage: You may want to see if employees are using their company-issued phones for nonbusiness purposes.
 If a worker is making lengthy personal calls or using a significant amount of data for personal reasons, it can cost your business a lot of money.

-• Ensuring legal compliance and protection: Companies in highly regulated industries, like healthcare and financial services, can certify that employees’ mobile device usage adheres to legal guidelines.
-If an accident happens or a staff member or customer seeks litigation, you can use the cellphone data as legal protection for your business.
+• Ensuring legal compliance and protection: Companies in highly regulated industries, like health care and financial services, can certify that employees’ mobile device usage adheres to legal guidelines.
+If an accident happens or a staff member or customer seeks litigation, you can use the cell phone data as legal protection for your business.

-• Protecting company reputation: In some circumstances, Miller said, a cellphone is identifiable to others as associated with the company.
-“In that case, the employee-user may be reasonably perceived by others as a representative of the company, and her conduct on the phone or other use of the phone may reflect on the company.”
+• Protecting company reputation: In some circumstances, Miller said, a cell phone is identifiable to others as associated with the company.
+“In that case, the employee-user may be reasonably perceived by others as a representative of the company and her conduct on the phone or other use of the phone may reflect on the company.”
 You can monitor the phone’s activity to ensure the employee isn’t doing anything that would hurt your business’s brand.

-When it comes to why a company might want to monitor employee cellphone usage, it typically boils down to maintaining cybersecurity, legal compliance and business productivity.
+When it comes to why a company might want to monitor employee cell phone usage, it typically boils down to maintaining cybersecurity, legal compliance and business productivity.

-How do you implement employee cellphone monitoring?
+How do you implement employee cell phone monitoring legally?

-There are multiple ways to monitor employees’ cellphone usage.
+There are multiple ways to monitor employees’ cell phone usage.
 For example, you can perform manual monitoring by checking phone records and mobile phone bills, or you can install a tracking app on each device.
 You will likely need to create a hybrid solution to best support your needs for monitoring.
-After speaking with experts, we developed the following process for implementing an employee cellphone monitoring program.

 1. Establish what type of monitoring you will implement.